IM-Deane/aigrub/README.md

 cp .env.example .env.local
 ```

-4. If this is an existing project you will need to get the secret key from
+4. If this is an existing project, you must get the secret key from
    another developer.
 If the project is new, you can generate a secret key by
    signing up for an account at [OpenAi](https://beta.openai.com/signup) and
    going [here](https://beta.openai.com/docs/quickstart/add-your-api-key).
 NOTE:
-   Without this key your requests will fail and the project won't work.
+   Without this key, your requests will fail, and the project won't work.

 5. After setting installing the dependencies and setting up your local
-   environment, you can run the project with:
+   environment, you can run the project with the following:

 ```
 npm run dev